manufaktor/immi-im-blog/posts/using-uuid-in-sqlite.md

 615b71a4-8109-435e-b7fe-5f9be6a77b49
 ```

 Nice, we've accomplished something!
-Now we can start using `uuid()` during our open SQLite session.
-This is not a permanent install of the extension, though.
-The next time you open the sqlite shell, you need to run `.load ./uuid` again.
+Now we can start using `uuid()` during our open SQLite session. **This is not a permanent install of the extension, though.** The next time you open the sqlite shell, you need to run `.load ./uuid` again.

-The same thing applies when connecting to SQLite from an application, say, in Ruby, but I'll leave the details for another blog post.
+The same thing applies when connecting to SQLite from an application, for example in Ruby, but I'll leave the details for another time.

 ## Creating UUID primary keys

-Unlike in Postgres, we don't really have a `uuid` datatype.
-What we have now is a function to generate a version 4 UUID as a string (technically you also need to load an extension, `uuid-ossp` in Postgres to have functions to generate them).
+Unlike in Postgres, we don't really have a `uuid` data type.
+What we get is a function to generate a version 4 UUID as a string (technically you also need to load an extension, `uuid-ossp` in Postgres to have functions to generate them).
 We can either store them as strings or blobs.
-The later will use only 16-bytes per UUID and save some space in the long run, the former is a bit easier to work with.
+The latter will use only 16-bytes per UUID and save some space in the long run, the former is a bit easier to work with.

 ```sql
 select uuid_blob(uuid());